Menu

 Maternal immunization

-Volume Editors: Professor Asma Khalil, The Royal College of Obstetricians and Gynaecologists, London, UK; University College London Hospitals NHS Foundation Trust, London, UK
+Volume Editors: Professor Asma Khalil, The Royal College of Obstetricians and Gynaecologists, London, UK; Fetal Medicine Unit, Department of Obstetrics and Gynaecology, St George’s University Hospitals NHS Foundation Trust, London, UK

 Professor Flor M Munoz, Baylor College of Medicine, TX, USA